List of awards and nominations received by Fiona Apple

 Fiona Apple is an American singer-songwriter.
 She has released five studio albums: Tidal (1996), When the Pawn...
 (1999), Extraordinary Machine (2005), The Idler Wheel...
 (2012), and Fetch the Bolt Cutters (2020).
 Her first two albums were released through the record labels Clean Slate Records/Work Records.
 Tidal reached peak positions of number fifteen on the Billboard 200 and number two on Billboard's Top Heatseekers chart.
 When the Pawn... peaked at number thirteen on the Billboard 200.
 Apple's third and fourth albums were released through Epic Records and continued to reach higher peak positions on the Billboard 200; Extraordinary Machine reached number seven and The Idler Wheel... reached number three.
 The digital album iTunes Originals – Fiona Apple was released via iTunes in February 2006 in the United States and December 2007 in the United Kingdom.
 Several of Apple's singles have charted in the US and on the UK Singles Chart, including "Shadowboxer", "Sleep to Dream", "Criminal" and "Fast as You Can".
 "Every Single Night" peaked at number 72 on Japan's Hot 100 Singles chart.

 Apple's debut album earned her several recognitions, including the Grammy Award for Best Female Rock Vocal Performance for "Criminal" and the MTV Video Music Award for Best New Artist in a Video for "Sleep to Dream".
 For When the Pawn..., Apple received six nominations and won one, the California Music Award for Outstanding Female Vocalist.
 Of three nominations received for Extraordinary Machine, she won an Esky Music Award for Best Songbird.
 She won her second Grammy in 2021, when Fetch the Bolt Cutters won Best Alternative Music Album.
 Apple has received eleven nominations from the Grammy Awards, four from the Billboard Music Video Awards, and three each from the California Music Awards and MTV Video Music Awards.
 She has also been recognized by the mtvU Woodie Awards, the Shortlist Music Prize (known the year she was nominated as the New Pantheon Music Prize), and the VH1 Fashion Awards.
-As of 2013, Apple has received seven awards from 23 nominations.